Tradegen/data-feeds-subgraph/README.md

 # Tradegen Data Feeds Subgraph

-[Tradegen](https://tradegen.io/) is a decentralized asset management and algo trading platform on Celo.
+Tradegen is a decentralized trading platform that focuses on asset management, algo trading, and virtual trading.

-This subgraph dynamically tracks updates to candlestick and bot performance data feeds on Tradegen.
+This subgraph dynamically tracks updates to candlestick, bot performance, and VTE data feeds on Tradegen.

 ## Running Locally